juggernautseinc/oe-quest-lab-hub/README.md

 # Quest Quantum Hub Lab Module for OpenEMR

-The Quest Quantum Hub module will allow for a bi-directional or HL7 results only interface with Quest Quantum Hub.
+The Quest Quantum Hub module will allow for a bi-directional or HL7 results-only interface with Quest Quantum Hub.
 The module is a seamless integration with the existing interface.
-The current interface will be used as normal.
+The current interface will be used as usual.
 The module talks with Quest through a series of API calls to their hub.
 The Quest Hub will auto-generate a requisition form for each order.
 The requisition feature can be disabled in the config if not desired.
 PDF results will be retrieved manually through the Quest user portal.

 # Getting Started
-The use of this module does require that Quest is contacted prior to enabling this module.
-Quest will contact our office to schedule the turn up of this module.
+The use of this module does require that Quest is contacted before enabling this module.
+Quest will contact our office to schedule the turn-up of this module.

+#Installation
+Using composer:
+Contact us for a access token.
+Open composer.json in your project and add the following

+  {
+    "config": {
+        "github-oauth": {
+            "github.com": "YOUR_GITHUB_TOKEN"
+        }
+    }
+    }

 # Contributing
-If you would like to contribute to this module please contact me at sherwingaddis@gmail.com.
+If you want to contribute to this module, please get in touch with me at sherwingaddis@gmail.com.